civican/legisinfo/42-1/bills/C-69/bill_text.md

 respecting agreements or arrangements referred to in paragraph `114`(1)(d) or (e);

-prescribing anything that, by this Act, is to be prescribed;
+prescribing — other than the time limit referred to in subsection 97(1) — anything that, by this Act, is to be prescribed;

 prescribing the way in which anything that is required or authorized by this Act to be prescribed is to be determined; and